VivekPamnani/danielcraig-weekend-discord-bot/README.md

 ## Why did I make this?
 I.. don't know why.
 I make my weekends with it now though :)

+## Notes

+Currently there are bugs being addressed and the bot is not ready for hosting.
+It does not behave as intended when added to multiple servers.

 ## Okay, well how do I host it?

 Follow this guide to set up your Discord bot on the Discord Developer Portal: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/